 The skin condition eczema is pretty common in little ones, which is why we’ve compiled a parents’ guide to help you find the best treatment for your child’s symptoms

 What is eczema?

-The most common type of eczema is called atopic eczema.
-‘Atopic’ simply means sensitivity to allergens.
-The condition can affect people of any age, but it tends to be more common in children.
-Atopic conditions include eczema, hay fever, food allergies and asthma, and often run in families.
-If you have any of these conditions, your child is more likely to have eczema, but not all children whose parents have atopic conditions have eczema.
+Eczema is a condition which makes skin red, dry and itchy.
+The most common form of eczema is atopic eczema (‘atopic’ simply means sensitivity to allergens).
+This type of eczema can affect people of any age, but it tends to be more common in children.
+Atopic conditions often run in families and can also include hayfever, food allergies and asthma.
+Your child is more likely to have eczema if you have any of these conditions, however not all children whose parents have atopic conditions have eczema.